ilan-anodot/anodotcost_api_docs_slate/source/includes/_Stop the learning.md

 When should you use the *STL API* ?

 On occassions, metrics become very noisy, or out of their regular bounds.
-This may create several effects:</br>
+This may create several effects:

 * The number of alerts sent on account of such metrics might increase, resulting in alert overflow, and possibly hiding alerts occuring on other metrics.
 * The baseline learnt by Anodot may be convoluted due to the different values the metric gets.

 To handle these scenarios, the *STL API* allows you to:

 * Snooze the learning of noisy metrics, thus prevening the side effects.
 * Resume the learning when the metrics resume close to normal values.